esulu/COMP3005-Project/README.md

 - Clone the repository
 - Download and install pgAdmin and postgresql
 - Create a database named bookstore
+- Rune the DDL.sql and populate.sql to create the tables and fill out info
-- Update the credentials in server/db.js to connect to your local database
+- Update the credentials in `server/source/db.ts` to connect to your local database
-- cd into the `server` directory and use `npm install` and `node index` to start the db server
+- cd into the `server/source` directory and use `npm install` and `npm run dev` to start the db server
 - create a new terminal
 - cd to client and run `npm install` and `npm start`